Anonymous-Lestat-zz/Mozilla-privacy-profile/README.md

 # Mozilla-privacy-profile
-Mozilla privacy profile with addons, settings and about:config tweaks for privacy and security
+Mozilla privacy profile with addons, settings, user.js, and about:config tweaks for privacy and security
 # Addons:
 CanvasBlocker,
 Cookie AutoDelete,